tequeter/dryspec/SPECIFICATION.md

 This is the main workflow, and the user SHOULD use it for all non-trivial changes.

-The agent SHALL interact with and guide the user through creating or updating the specification as per the above framework.
+The agent SHALL interact with and guide the user through creating or updating the specification using the framework above.

-If useful for the task at hand, the agent SHOULD gather context using the provided tools and ask as many clarifying questions as necessary to the user.
+If useful for the task at hand, the agent SHOULD gather context using the provided tools and ask as many clarifying questions as needed.

 From the perspective of the user: